 The Armani Lab offers undergraduates at all stages in their studies (sophomore through senior) and in all of the disciplines listed above an opportunity to participate in research during the summer and the academic year.
 There are no formal requirements (experience, year or major).
 Research projects can be part of a directed research course, Merit Research, or can be independent of an academic curriculum.
 However, all undergraduate researchers must commit to spending at least one full year in the group, including one summer (10 weeks, paid).

-Typically, openings are announced in the summer (June or July), applications are due by early August, and decisions are made by the start of the fall semester.
+Typically, openings are announced in the summer (May or June), applications are due by mid July, and decisions are made by the start of the fall semester.
 Usually, 2-3 undergraduates are hired every year.
 Openings are announced on the lab's facebook, twitter, and instagram accounts and through emails from the BME, CHE and EE student advisors.
 The application details are also located here.

 The Armani Lab does not accept MS students for research positions.

 The Armani Lab accepts PhD students on the normal admit cycle (apply in the fall and start the following fall).

 - 2017-2018 Academic Year: There are openings for Chemistry and BME rotation students for the 2017-2018 academic year.

 - 2018-2019 Academic Year: It is anticipated that there will be positions for the 2018-2019 academic year.

 Students interested in joining the lab must apply through USC Graduate Admissions and should specifically indicate their interest in joining the Armani Lab in the appropriate locations in their application and in their personal statement.

 Additional information and advice for students interested in PhD positions is available on this page.
 Students are strongly encouraged to read it before emailing Prof. Armani.